sasa-b/command-bus/README.md

    * `SasaB\MessageBus\Response\None` (wraps null values)
 2. `SasaB\MessageBus\Response\Delegated` which wraps objects and delegates calls to properties and methods to the underlying object
 3. `SasaB\MessageBus\Response\Collection` and `SasaB\MessageBus\Response\Map` which wrap number indexed arrays (lists) and string indexed arrays (maps) and implement `\Countable`, `\ArrayAccess` and `\IteratorAggregate` interfaces

+You can also add your own custom Response value objects by extending the abstract class `SasaB\MessageBus\Response` and returning them in the appropriate handler.

 ## Getting Started